Excellence Through Opportunity

 The music department, led by our Director of Music, Simon Platford MBE, along with an expert team of staff and an extensive team of visiting peripatetic staff, offers a plethora of ensembles and bands.
 These enable the young musicians at Wrekin to perform not only in many different musical genres but also at a level that challenges, motivates and stimulates them.
 Whilst we also offer ensembles aimed at our younger Lancaster House pupils, the senior ensembles are open to any age group if the required standard for joining that ensemble has been reached.

-Choir
+Chapel Choir

 Wrekin has long had a tradition of fine singing and this continues to flourish, as any visitor to our annual House Singing competition, held in October, will gladly verify.
-Weekly congregational singing practice is often a highlight of the school week and involves every pupil.
-However, for those who wish to further their vocal talents, opportunities range from our Chapel Choir who rehearse twice a week, to our Community Choir of parents, friends, staff and pupils, who meet to rehearse and perform works from the choral repertoire in the Lent term.
-There is also a Lancaster Choir for our Year 7 and 8 pupils.
+Weekly congregational singing practice is often a highlight of the school week and involves every pupil, it is here you may hear the aptly named ‘Wrekin Roar’.
+However, for those who wish to further their vocal talents, opportunities range from our Chapel Choir who rehearse twice a week and has close to one hundred pupils from every school year involved.
+For younger singers there is also our Lancaster Choir for our Year 7 and 8 pupils.
 This provides an excellent vocal grounding for pupils and gives them many opportunities to perform repertoire that they have a role in choosing.
+Outside of school hours there is also a Community Choir for parents, friends, staff and pupils, who meet to rehearse and perform works from the choral repertoire in the Lent term.

 Endless Opportunities

 Our music calendar provides a huge number of opportunities for our pupils.
 Master classes with musicians of international repute, performances with other schools, outreach to junior schools and local community groups and performances in concerts and services are an absolutely integral part of the school calendar.
-There are also fantastic experiences available for those who have an interest in musical theatre.There are also regular concert tours taken with the Choir; in summer 2025 a fantastic trip to New York was enjoyed by numerous pupils.
+On average the school puts on two performances a week in term time.
+There are also fantastic experiences available for those who have an interest in musical theatre with the 2026 production of ‘The Addams Family’ being a huge success.
 This is all in addition to a thriving and exciting music curriculum.
 This involves the study of a wide range of musical styles from around the world and the use of state of the art music software packages.
 The school is also a thriving examination centre for Trinity College Music Exams which are held termly.
-Pupils are also entered for examinations with other boards including Rock School, Trinity Rock & Pop and the London College of Music musical theatre exams.
+Pupils are also entered for examinations with other boards including ABRSM, Rock School, Trinity Rock & Pop and the London College of Music musical theatre exams.